-13.2.
+13.3.
 Unlimited Format

-Unlimited decks may contain cards from any and all Pokémon Trading Card Game sets and promotional cards that have been released in the United States.
-Players using cards that have been reprinted in a later set must play those cards using the wording of the most recent printing.
-New sets are allowed as soon as the product has been released.
+Unlimited decks may contain cards from any and all Pokémon Trading Card Game expansions and promotional cards that have been released in the United States.
+Players using cards that have been reprinted in a later expansion must play those cards using the wording of the most recent printing.
+New expansions are allowed in all rating zones three weeks after they are released in the United States.